 • Use of Fiscal Management Reward Program savings of \$3,062,792.

-- Use of Fiscal Management Reward Program savings will prevent the use of these funds for future one-time needs. - Increased Measure A revenue offsets ongoing appropriations of \$3,597,572 with no service impacts.
+- Use of Fiscal Management Reward Program savings will result in the loss of these funds for future one-time needs. - Increased Measure A revenue offsets ongoing appropriations of \$3,597,572 with no service impacts.